These are the best gaming chairs available right now

-Best Gaming Chairs Android Central 2021
+Best gaming chairs Android Central 2022

 If you spend hours at a time playing the best PS5 games or even split your time working at your computer and gaming, you're going to want a seat that's comfortable and good for your neck and back.
-A gaming chair checks all those boxes but the price tag and array of features can make trying to pick out the best one intimidating.
+A gaming chair checks all those boxes, but the price tag and array of features can make trying to pick out the best one intimidating.
 We're making the decision easier with a guide to the best gaming chairs based on your budget and needs.

-- Best Overall: AndaSeat Dark Demon
+- Best overall: AndaSeat Dark Demon gaming chair

-- Best Budget: EasySMX Memory Foam Chair with Footrest
+- Best budget: EasySMX Memory Foam Chair with Footrest gaming chair

-- Best Premium: Razer Iskur
+- Best premium: Razer Iskur gaming chair

-- Best Heavy Duty: EasySMX Big and Tall Gaming Chair
+- Best heavy duty: EasySMX Big and Tall Gaming Chair

-- Best for Easy Assembly: KLIM eSports Gaming Chair
+- Best for easy assembly: KLIM eSports Gaming Chair - Black

-Best Overall: AndaSeat Dark Demon
+Best overall: AndaSeat Dark Demon

 If you're looking for a mix of functionality and comfort that you wouldn't be embarrassed to sit in if you were in a Zoom meeting with a non-gamer, the AndaSeat Dark Demon checks all the boxes.
 It's pretty simple to assemble solo, with easy-to-follow instructions for linking up the seat and wheels, and the highly mobile armrests already come preinstalled.
-The detachable head and lumbar support pillows also snap on easily with elastic cords so you can customize, whether you're looking to be more alert at your desk or relaxed while playing a game.
+The detachable head and lumbar support pillows also snap on easily with elastic cords so you can customize whether you're looking to be more alert at your desk or relaxed while playing a game.

-My one complaint is that the AndaSeat Dark Demon's extra cushions don't line up particularly well to my 5-foot-2-inch body, with the neck support in particular being far too high.
+My one complaint is that the AndaSeat Dark Demon's extra cushions don't line up particularly well to my 5-foot-2-inch body, with the neck support, in particular, being far too high.
 The lumbar pillow can be arranged to meet my spine but feels a little too big for my narrow frame.
-However, my 6-foot-2-inch husband loves the neck support, particularly when the chair's a bit reclined.
+However, my 6-foot-2-inch husband loves the neck support, mainly when the chair's slightly reclined.

 Pros: